Junior Preparatory (Grades 0 to 3)

 The purposes of art are manifold and offer the boys a wide variety of skills to practise.
 A number of different mediums and materials are introduced through which the boys are encouraged to express themselves.
 They engage with various tools in order to learn new techniques.
 By developing an awareness of the detail, concepts of perspective and position on the page are explored.
 There is a large emphasis on planning work before transferring it to larger pieces of paper.
 The boys are encouraged to take time to appraise their own efforts and modify designs accordingly.
 Language development, decision making, visual learning and inventiveness all form an integral part of each lesson.
 Originality and unique interpretations are supported, together with a love and appreciation of art.
 The boys’ artwork decorate the Junior Block in celebration of their talent and creativity.

-Technology is taught through the Knowledge Network Curriculum where we equip the boys with understanding of programmes and general PC use.
+We have a specialised internally-developed Technology curriculum where we equip the boys with understanding of programmes and general PC use.
 A growing focus in this subject is also on the preparation for coding and robotics which are introduced in Grade 4.

 A large focus of the technology programme is on integrating IT skills into general learning.
 Thus, iPad banks are used in the classroom to support investigative or creative work. iMovie, Explain Everything Book Creator and Keynote are examples of apps that are used.
 The boys are taught “app smashing”, which is a progression of using several apps in conjunction with one another.
 These are then presented in a final project.